Episode I · The God Who Comes Down

 Circumcision and baptism are covenant signs, with baptism declaring the inward transformation already accomplished in Christ.

-3. 3 Chapter 9 — The Akedah — God Will Provide Himself a Lamb
+3. 03 The Akedah 25 min God Will Provide Himself a Lamb

 The binding of Isaac concentrates the Old Testament logic of substitutionary provision, with God providing the substitute himself.